 Many indoor gardeners also run into an air circulation problem with their gardens.
 This is because many homes have little to no airflow designed into them.
 A stagnant environment can potentially lead to mold or fungus growth as water or contaminants build up over time.
 In addition, if there are no insects inside your home, your garden is probably lacking some good pollinators.
 Believe it or not, the wind is a great pollinator.
 Windy conditions can be replicated with an electric oscillating fan to help you circulate air and pollinate your garden.

-When Should I Start An Indoor Garden?
+When Should I Start Indoor Gardening?

 You can start gardening indoors at any time!
 This is yet another benefit of having an indoor versus an outdoor garden.
 Because of the more forgiving indoor temperature conditions, you don’t have to wait for the frost dates to pass before getting started.
 For those of you just hearing about this concept, frost dates are the average annual date of the last freeze of spring and the first frost of fall.
 Frost dates differ depending on the area you live in.
 When planting outdoors, it is pertinent to pay attention to these dates and avoid attempting to grow plants when it is too cold for survival.
 But when starting a garden indoors, you are free to start whenever you’d like as long as you are prepared to work hard to provide the conditions your indoor plants need.

 Although frost dates aren’t a huge factor when it comes to indoor gardening, it is important to consider the amount of light that the different times of year have to offer your plants.
 During the summertime, there is typically more sunlight available for the plants to take in each day.
 You can save on your electricity bill by using plant lights less and starting your new garden during the spring or summer.
-If you don’t have artificial lighting you may want to plan around the time of year that has the lighting that your plants need.
+If you don’t have artificial lighting you may want to plan around the time of year that has the natural lighting that your plants need.

 What do I need to set up an indoor vegetable garden?